shiye21/shiye21.github.io/_pages/about.md

 - **Session Chair**
 The 10th IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm 2019).
 - **Program committee**
+  + The 37th Conference on Neural Information Processing Systems (NeurIPS 2023).
   + The 37th AAAI Conference on Artificial Intelligence (AAAI 2023).
   + The 33rd Australasian Joint Conference on Artificial Intelligence (AJCAI 2020).
 - **Reviewer**
   + IEEE Journal on Selected Areas in Communications
   + IEEE Transactions on Fuzzy System